 mupet’s Latest Post: How to Create an Abstract Vector Design in Illustrator

-Great series of steps for new Wordpress installations.
+Great series of steps for new WordPress installations.
 Wish I found it a few months back.
 I’ve managed to do most of these steps, but having a list like this is a wonderful resource.
 Thanks.

 Peace,